(Folk tune, adapted B. Thompson, Lyrics by Jane Taylor, 1835)

 Came up and assisted him in with his load, for he was a good-natured ant.

 4. Let all who this story may happen to hear endeavor to profit by it.

-How often it happens that children appear as cross as the every every bit.
+How often it happens that children appear as cross as the ant every bit.

-That if little insects are good to each other, then children must certainly ought!
+That if little insects are good to each other, then children most certainly ought!